ealpizarp/t_angles_calculator/README.md

 ## Description

-An inplementation in the functional paradigm that verifies "Empirically" that R^2 is a model of two-dimensional Euclidean geometry.
-This is made by calculating angles derivitave from the coordinates of three given points in R^2.
+An implementation in the functional paradigm that verifies "Empirically" that R^2 is a model of two-dimensional Euclidean geometry.
+This is made by calculating angles derived from the coordinates of three given points in R^2.

 ## Prerequisites